-What are Smarter Balanced Interim Assessments?
+What are the Smarter Balanced Interim Assessments?

-The Interim Assessments are one of the three components of the Smarter Balanced assessment system, which includes summative assessments, interim assessments, and formative assessment resources available in Tools for Teachers.
-The interim assessments are available for English language arts/literacy (ELA) and mathematics in grades 3–8 and high school and are available to all California classroom teachers to use to support teaching and learning throughout the school year.
-Interim Assessments are optional resources that provide teachers with actionable information about student progress, and are designed to be given at locally determined intervals.
-The Interim Assessments will help teachers, students, and parents gauge student progress toward college and career readiness, and identify strengths and areas of remediation in relation to the Common Core State Standards.Two types of interim assessments are available: interim comprehensive assessments (ICAs), and interim assessment blocks (IABs).
+The interim assessments are one of the three components of the Smarter Balanced assessment system, which includes summative assessments, interim assessments, and formative assessment resources available in Tools for Teachers.
+The interim assessments are available for English language arts/literacy (ELA) and mathematics in grades 3–8 and high school and are available to all California local educational agencies (LEAs) to support teaching and learning throughout the school year.
+Interim assessments are optional resources that provide teachers with actionable information about student progress, and are designed to be given at locally-determined points during the school year.
+The interim assessments can help teachers, students, and parents gauge student progress toward college and career readiness, and identify strengths and areas for remediation in relation to the Common Core State Standards.Two types of interim assessments are available: interim comprehensive assessments (ICAs), and interim assessment blocks (IABs).
 ICAs mirror the summative assessment in scope and format, while IABs focus on smaller sets of related concepts and provide more detailed information for instructional purposes.
 For further information on the interim assessments, including a listing of available IABs, go to the Smarter Balanced Interim Assessment Overview (PDF).

 The cost to access the interim assessments is covered by the California Department of Education’s membership fees for the Smarter Balanced Assessment Consortium.
-The state legislature voted to fund the Smarter Balanced Digital Library of formative tools and the Smarter Balanced Interim Assessments to provide equal access to support materials for all California public school educators.
-Parts of the interim assessments require hand scoring, and costs associated with hand scoring are the responsibility of the LEA.
+The state legislature voted to fund Tools for Teachers and the Smarter Balanced Interim Assessments to provide equal access to support materials for all California public school educators.
+All ICAs and some IABs have items that require hand scoring, and costs associated with hand scoring are the responsibility of the LEA.

 Are the interim assessments available in paper-pencil format?